Navratri Sale: Get Upto 30% OFF on Live Training! Offer Ending in

 This feature was introduced in C# 2.0.
 To split a class definition across multiple files, use the partial keyword modifier.
 When working with an automatically generated source, code can be added to the class without having to recreate the source file.

-The partial keyword indicates that other parts of the class, struct, or interface can be defined in the namespace.
+The partial keyword indicates that other parts of the class, structure, or interface can be defined in the namespace.
 All the parts must use the partial keyword.
 All the parts must be available at compile time to form the final type.
 All the parts must have the same accessibility, such as public, private, and so on.

 using System;